heinoskov/huawei-solar-battery-optimizations/README.md

 A big thank you to all the contributors who have helped improve this project:

-- woopstar: For numerous pull requests, bug fixes, and feature implementations.
+- [woopstar](https://github.com/woopstar): For numerous pull requests, bug fixes, and feature implementations.

 Your contributions, whether through code, documentation, or suggestions, have been invaluable in making this project better for everyone.
 Thank you for your time and effort!

-## License

-[... remaining content ...]
 ## License

 This project is open-source and available under the [MIT License](LICENSE).